TheJacksonLaboratory/KCET/README.md

 usage: kcet <command> [<args>]

 The kcet commands are:
-   byphase      clinical trials by phase targeted     get list of targeted and untargeted kinases kinaselist   get list of all kinases ttp          write positive, negative, and prediction datasets
+   pkpki        list of protein kinases and their inhibitors byphase      clinical trials by phase targeted     get list of targeted and untargeted kinases pkilist      get list of all protein kinase inhibitors ttp          write positive, negative, and prediction datasets

 kinase cancer embedding tool